homan-uppu/writing/1-Notes/Extreme asymmetry.md

 ...

+### Our activities can be modeled as games

 Most human endeavors can be modeled as a game: we want something and we figure out how to get what we want by making choices.
 When we get what we want we feel some satiation that makes us want more of it.

 The want can be anything: to build a great company, make a great movie, be a better partner, listener, have more compassion, etc.

 The pattern we follow to get what we want resembles a decision tree.
 At each point in the tree we're faced with many options.
 We choose one option and go further down in the tree where we face more options.
 We may also backtrack and take different paths.

-To be clear this is an incredibly reductive model.
-The current model is missing a great deal of nuance, I believe it's directionally correct and the right level of nuance to be able to explain asymmetry. *(note: In reality there are many nuances to this process that cause weird behaviors.
+To be clear the current model is missing a great deal of nuance.
+Yet, I believe it's directionally correct and the right level of nuance to be able to explain asymmetry. *(note: In reality there are many nuances to this process that cause weird behaviors.
 For example, oftentimes we become addicted to following a particular path rather than even getting what we want - i.e. what we created that path for.
 I believe exploring that nuance is important to shed light on the human condition, but I'll save that for another essay.)*

-Modeling our pursuit of fulfilling our wants as a game is useful because we can study its features by studying simpler games that we're much better at, and then extrapolating to the more complex games that we need to play to get the things we want in the world.
+Modeling our pursuit of fulfilling our wants as a game is useful because we can study how we operate in the world by studying simpler games, and then extrapolating to the more complex games that we play.

 ...

-The primary cause for asymmetry is complexity.
-Complexity is the number of possibilities in the game decision tree. (https://en.wikipedia.org/wiki/Game_complexity)
+### Asymmetry is a function of complexity

+By complexity I mean the number of possibilities (https://en.wikipedia.org/wiki/Game_complexity) (*yeah, need a much better definition here*).

 To study how asymmetry is a function of complexity, let's look at three games: Tic Tac Toe (simple), Chess (medium complexity), Go (high complexity).